 I hardly get hard time to come up with the title of the blog post.
-This was one of the blog post even though simple, I believe I have not come up with appropriate title.
-Any way here is the question I received.
+This was one of the blog post even though simple, I believe I have not come up with appropriate title: Group by Rows and Columns using XML PATH – Efficient Concatenating Trick.
+Anyway, here is the question I received.

 “I have a table of students and the courses they are enrolled with the name of the professor besides it.
 I would like to group the result with course and instructor name.

 For example, here is my table:

 How can I generate result as following?

 Now you can see how easy the question is but so hard to come up with either solution or the title of this blog post.
 We can use XML PATH and come up with the solution where we combine two or more columns together and display desired result.